Ireland

 Currently, s14 Criminal Evidence Act 1992 is the only legislation providing a legal basis for intermediary assistance e.g., “the court may, on the application of the prosecution or the accused, if satisfied that, having regard to the age or mental condition of the witness, the interests of justice require that any questions to be put to the witness be put through an intermediary, direct that any such questions be so put.”
 So, Ireland’s intermediary scheme will be limited to assisting children or vulnerable adults who are complainants and witnesses initially.

 However, there is widespread acknowledgement that legislation must be amended to allow defendants to access intermediary assistance and ensure equal access to justice.
-Furthermore, it is anticipated that over time intermediary use will extend beyond Criminal Court to other jurisdictions and into more aspects of the legal process e.g., prior to the investigative interview.
+Strengthening this desire for legislative amendment is the fact that there have been ad hoc appointments of intermediaries to provide assistance for defendants during criminal cases and to provide assistance to witness prior to the investigative interview.

 The Intermediary Role

-It is expected, the intermediary role will be neutral and impartial.
+The intermediary role is neutral and impartial.
 When a referral is received, the intermediary will meet with the witness or complainant after they have pre-recorded their evidence to carry out an assessment and make recommendations.
-(It is hoped these recommendations can be discussed and agreed in a Ground Rules Hearing once the trial begins however, there is currently no legislative basis for Ground Rules Hearings in Ireland.)
-The intermediary will then be involved at the point of giving evidence and cross-examination in court to enable the evidence to be as clear, complete and coherent as possible.
-And, like many other schemes across the world, the intermediary role will be viewed as different and separate from roles such as expert witness or those involved in shared or supported decision-making.
+(Though, as mentioned earlier, there have been occasions when intermediaries have been engaged to carry out a pre-interview assessments).
+Whilst there is currently no legislative basis for Ground Rules Hearings in Ireland, they do happen.
+However, there is no standard approach and the intermediaries’ experiences in these hearings vary considerably.
+Sometimes, the ground rules hearings go ahead without the intermediary present.
+The intermediary is then involved at the point of giving evidence and cross-examination in court to enable the evidence to be as clear, complete and coherent as possible.
+And, like many other schemes across the world, the intermediary role is viewed as different and separate from roles such as expert witness or those involved in shared or supported decision-making.

 Other supports available within legal settings: